scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 trait ComposedService extends GreetingService, TranslationService
 ```
 Abstract members in one trait (such as `translate` in `GreetingService`) are automatically matched with concrete members in another trait.
-This not only works with methods as in this example, but also with all of the other abstract members mentioned above (that is, types, value definitions, etc.).
+This not only works with methods as in this example, but also with all the other abstract members mentioned above (that is, types, value definitions, etc.).

 ## Classes
 Traits are great to modularize components and describe interfaces (required and provided).